-1. If water or an electrical line is broken, an effort should be made to turn off water or power to the affected area and to notify the School Administrator immediately.

-- 2. Upon notice of loss of utilities, the School Administrator will initiate appropriate Immediate Response Actions, which may include SHELTER- IN- PLACE, or EVACUATE BUILDING. - 3.
-The School Administrator will notify the SCCOE Maintenance Dept. (Monday Friday between the hours of 7:30 a.m.
-5:00 p.m.) or contact the appropriate utility department and provide the location and nature of emergency. - 4.
+- 1. If water or an electrical line is broken, an effort should be made to turn off water or power to the affected area and to notify the School Administrator immediately. - Upon notice of loss of utilities, the School Administrator will initiate appropriate Immediate Response Actions, which may include SHELTER- IN- PLACE, or EVACUATE BUILDING. - 3.
+The School Administrator will notify the SCCOE Facilities & Maintenance Dept. or contact the appropriate utility department and provide the location and nature of emergency. - 4.
 Local Maintenance Area personnel, working with school administration, will contact the affected utility company to determine whether their assistance is required and the potential length of time service will be interrupted. - 5.
-The School Administrator will notify the Chief of Student Services of the loss of utility service. - As needed, school emergency supplies will be utilized to compensate for the loss of a utility. - 7.
-If the loss of utilities may generate a risk of explosion, such as a gas leak, refer to Explosion/Risk of Explosion. - 8.
-In addition to the procedures listed above, the Incident Commander will implement the following plans in the event utilities are disrupted.
+The School Administrator will notify the Assistant Superintendent, Student Services and Support Division of the loss of utility service. - 6.
+As needed, school emergency supplies will be utilized to compensate for the loss of a utility. - 7.
+In the event of a loss of telephone services administration will use their cell phones to notify the Superintendent's office of the loss of communication. - 8.
+If the loss of utilities may generate a risk of explosion, such as a gas leak, refer to Explosion/Risk of Explosion. - 9.
+In addition to the procedures listed above, the School Administrator will implement the plan below in the event utilities are disrupted.

-A. Plan for a Loss of Water:
+Plan for a Loss of Power, Water and/or Gas: